 You do not have to be a U.S. citizen or U.S. resident to play Powerball®.
-Players from jurisdictions where Powerball tickets are not sold, either in the United States or outside the country, can purchase Powerball tickets from a retailer licensed or authorized by the selling jurisdiction, if they meet the legal age requirement in the jurisdiction of purchase.
+Players from jurisdictions where Powerball tickets are not sold, either in the United States or outside the country, when visiting a selling jurisdiction, can purchase Powerball tickets from a retailer licensed or authorized by the selling jurisdiction, if they meet the legal age requirement in the jurisdiction of purchase.
 Federal and jurisdictional income taxes may apply to any claimed prize money.

 The 10X multiplier is only in play when the advertised jackpot annuity is $150 million or less.

 Powerball® tickets print the white ball numbers in numerical order of a given play.
 You can match the white ball numbers in any order of a given play to win a prize.
 The red Powerball number of a given play on your ticket must match the red Powerball drawn.
 Each play on a ticket is separately determined; players cannot crisscross play lines on a ticket or combine numbers from other tickets.